-- Minor crash : A collision between vehicles resulting in minor cosmetic or superficial damages, such as scratches or small dents, without significant structural compromise.
-Essential functional components, including the engine, transmission, and primary safety features, remain undamaged. - Passenger or Occupant : The person who sits on any seat of a struck car. - Mean Acceleration : The average acceleration experienced by a car body during an impact with another car or object Mean acceleration can be calculated according to the technical reference of ISO.
+- Minor crash: A collision between vehicles resulting in minor cosmetic or superficial damages, such as scratches or small dents, without significant structural compromise.
+Essential functional components, including the engine, transmission, and primary safety features, remain undamaged. - Passenger or Occupant: The person who sits on any seat of a struck car. - Mean Acceleration: The average acceleration experienced by a car body during an impact with another car or object - Mean acceleration can be calculated according to the technical reference of ISO/TR 12353-3. - WAD (Whiplash-Associated Disorder): The collection of symptoms affecting the neck triggered by an accident with an acceleration-deceleration mechanism